 2.5 People responsible for your work

 Brown Turner Ross operates a departmental system.
-To ensure that your work is carried out at an appropriate level and that you are provided with an efficient and economic service, your work may be undertaken by a Director, a Consultant, an Associate, an Assistant Solicitor, a Trainee Solicitor, a Legal Executive, or Paralegal or a combination of these within the department.
+To ensure that your work is carried out at an appropriate level and that you are provided with an efficient and economic service, your work may be undertaken by a Director, a Consultant, an Assistant Solicitor, a Trainee Solicitor, a Legal Executive, or Paralegal or a combination of these within the department.

 The name and status of the person primarily responsible for handling your work is given in the engagement letter accompanying these terms of engagement.
 Details are also given of any other person within the department who may assist with your work from time to time.
 The head of department will have ultimate responsibility for ensuring that your requirements are met.